Gallbladder and Bile Duct Cancer

 More Pronounced Symptoms

-• Jaundice: A yellowish discolouration of the skin and eyes caused by the accumulation of bile.
+• Jaundice: A yellowish discolouration of the skin and eyes caused by build up of bile.
 In case jaundice is observed, immediate examination is needed.

-• Dark urine: This is due to excess bilirubin being dissolved in the urine.
+• Dark urine: This is due to excess bilirubin in the urine.

-• Pale or clay-colored stools: As a result of the absence of bile that is reaching the digestive tract.
+• Pale or clay-colored stools: caused by reduced bile reaching the digestive tract.

-• Itching: It occurs due to bile salts under the skin.
+• Itching: occurs due to bile salts building up in the skin.

 • Fever or chills: May indicate an infection or inflammation.

 These signs can be mistaken for digestive problems.
-However, when left undetected or untreated, they can turn out to be life-threatening
+However, when left undetected or ignored, the disease may progress and become more serious.

 What Causes Gallbladder and Bile Duct Cancer?